for Veterans and the Public

-Now that you have learned a little about the types of drugs that are available and how they work, you may be wondering how your VA health care provider will know which medicines you should take.
+Now that you have learned a little about the types of drugs that are available and how they work, you may be wondering how your provider will know which treatment you should take.

-Anti-HIV medicines do different things to the virus--they attack it in different ways--so using the different drugs in combination works better than using just one by itself.
+HIV drugs do different things to the virus — they attack it in different ways — so using combinations works better than using just one by itself.
 Combinations usually include three antiretroviral drugs.
 Except in very special circumstances, anti-HIV drugs should never be used one or two at a time.
 Using only one or two drugs at a time can fail to control the viral load and let the virus adapt (or become resistant) to the drug.
 Once the virus adapts to a drug, the drug won't work as well against the virus, and maybe it won't work at all.

-There is no one combination of HIV medications that works best for everyone.
+There is no one combination of HIV drugs that works best for everyone.
 Each combination has its pluses and minuses.

 So, how will your provider know which combination to choose?
 You and your provider can consider the options, keeping certain things in mind, such as possible side effects, the number of pills you'll need to take, and how the drugs interact with each other and with other medications you may take.